-Option Function Additional startup programs Use this table to manage non-session-managed startup applications as follows: To add a startup application, click on the Add button.
+Option Function Additional startup programs Use this table to manage non-session-managed startup applications as follows: • To add a startup application, click on the Add button.
 The Add Startup Program dialog is displayed.
 Enter the command to start the application in the Startup Command field.
-Alternatively, you can use the Browse button to choose a command to run.
-You can also use the Browse button to choose a file to append to the command line.
-For example, you can enter emacs on the command line, then choose a file to edit.
 If you specify more than one startup application, use the Priority spin box to specify the startup order of the each application.
 The startup order is the order in which you want the startup applications to start.
 To edit a startup application, select the startup application, then click on the Edit button.
 The Edit Startup Program dialog is displayed.
 Use the dialog to modify the command and the startup order for the startup application.
 To delete a startup application, select the startup application, then click on the Delete button.